Stop It Before It Starts: Simple Tips to Prevent Shoulder Pain

 - Bursae: small fluid-filled sacs that protect your tendons

 Damaging any of these structures can lead to shoulder pain, weakness, and immobility.
-Some people injure their shoulders through sudden, acute injuries, especially if they’re active — a hard fall on the football field could tear your rotator cuff or dislocate the arm bone out of your shoulder socket.
+Some people injure their shoulders through sudden, acute injuries, especially if they’re active — a hard fall on the football field could tear their rotator cuff or dislocate the arm bone out of their shoulder socket.

 However, many shoulder injuries are actually overuse injuries, meaning the pain and immobility symptoms occur due to repeated micro-injuries in your shoulder’s tissue.
 Often, sports-related shoulder injuries are actually due to overuse, as repeated overhead motions (such as throwing a ball or certain swimming strokes) put stress on the shoulder joint, leading to symptoms.

-Using improper form can also contribute to overuse injuries, as can having improper posture — a weak upper back strains your shoulder muscles, making them do more work than needed.
+Using improper form can also contribute to overuse injuries, such as improper posture — a weak upper back strains your shoulder muscles, making them do more work than needed.

 Preventing shoulder pain is really about preventing these overuse injuries.
 By making small changes, you can keep your shoulders strong, healthy, and pain-free!

-Proper posture isn’t about standing up straight all the time; it’s about maintaining postural awareness and keeping your spine in alignment no matter what you’re doing.
+- Maintain proper posture: Proper posture isn’t about standing up straight all the time; it’s about maintaining postural awareness and keeping your spine in alignment no matter what you’re doing.
 And if you have a sedentary job, move around regularly.
-Both habits will help keep your upper back and shoulder strong.
+Both habits will help keep your upper back and shoulders strong.

 Need A Little Help?
 We’ve Got You

-Our physical therapists can help you prevent shoulder injuries as easily as we can treat them!
-Whether you’re looking for a shoulder stretch and strengthen routine, postural corrections, or some simple ergonomic adjustments, we’re for you.
+The Harter Physical Therapy physical therapists can help you prevent shoulder injuries as easily as we can treat them!
+Whether you’re looking for a shoulder stretch and strengthen routine, postural corrections, or some simple ergonomic adjustments, we’re here for you.

 Ergonomics is a field of study focused on optimizing the environments in which people work, ensuring a safe, happy, and productive workplace.